Willy Wonka & the Chocolate Factory: Writing

+Songwriting

 Wolper decided with Stuart that the film would be a musical and approached composers Richard Rodgers and Henry Mancini, but both declined.
 Eventually, they secured the songwriting team Leslie Bricusse and Anthony Newley.

-Seltzer created a recurring theme that had Wonka quote from various literary sources, such as Arthur O'Shaughnessy's Ode, Oscar Wilde's The Importance of Being Earnest, Samuel Taylor Coleridge's The Rime of the Ancient Mariner and William Shakespeare's The Merchant of Venice.
+Title change

-There are different interpretations regarding the title change to Willy Wonka & the Chocolate Factory.
+Different explanations have been given for the title change to Willy Wonka & the Chocolate Factory.
 In the United States during the 1960s, the term "Mister Charlie" had been used as a pejorative expression in the African-American community for a "white man in power" (historically plantation slave owners) and press reports claimed the change was due to "pressure from black groups".
-During the same period, US soldiers in the Vietnam War used the derisive term "Charlie" for the Viet Cong, originating from the acronym VC using the callsign "Victor Charlie".
+During the same period, U.S. soldiers in the Vietnam War used the derisive term "Charlie" for the Viet Cong, originating from the acronym VC using the callsign "Victor Charlie".
 The studio publicity stated that the title "was changed to put emphasis on the eccentric central character of Willy Wonka".
 However, Wolper said he changed the title to make the product placement for the Wonka Bar have a closer association.
-Stuart confirmed the matter was brought to his attention by some African-American actors and he also claimed to have changed the title saying, "If people say, 'I saw Willy Wonka,' people would know what they were talking about.
-If they say, 'I saw Charlie,' it doesn’t mean anything".
+Stuart confirmed the matter was brought to his attention by some African-American actors and he also claimed to have changed the title, saying, "If people say, 'I saw Willy Wonka,' people would know what they were talking about.
+If they say, 'I saw Charlie,' it doesn't mean anything".

 The book was also in the midst of a controversy when the film was announced.
 Protest groups including the NAACP had taken issue with the original Oompa-Loompas depicted as African pygmies and compared them to slavery.
 Stuart addressed the concerns for the film and suggested making them the distinctive green-and-orange characters.